-7 At first glance this seems awkward; however, that the body is not for fornication is obvious-that is not why the Creator gives us bodies.
+1 At first glance this seems awkward; however, that the body is not for fornication is obvious-that is not why the Creator gives us bodies.
 And we are to consecrate our bodies to the Lord's service, but how is "the Lord for the body"?
 I don't know, unless it be that 'body' is used with two different meanings, first referring to our physical body, next referring to the Church.

-8 See Genesis 2:24.
+2 See Genesis 2:24.

-9 Precisely.
+3 Precisely.
 Verse 16 above states plainly that whoever joins himself to a prostitute becomes one flesh with her.
 "The two will become one flesh" is not a poetic expression; it is a medical fact.
 During coitus there is an exchange of enzymes, such that the participants are affected in their bodies, literally.
 It follows that a promiscuous person is damaging his body, progressively.
 But it may be worse even than that.
 Proverbs 6:32 says: "Whoever commits adultery with a woman lacks understanding; he who does so destroys his own soul."
 Verses 33-35 describe the social consequences, but I believe the participants suffer consequences within themselves as well.
 I suspect that along with the enzymes goes a bit of the soul, so a professional prostitute has a seriously weakened soul, and a promiscuous male keeps on lousing up his soul, quite apart from the physical consequences.
 No wonder the Text says to flee!!

-10 In 3:16 the pronoun was plural, here it is also plural, but since 'bodies' is also plural, the reference appears to be to each person's body.
-11 The eclectic Greek text currently in vogue omits, "and in your spirit, which are God's", following 3.7% of the Greek manuscripts-this includes the earliest ones, that are of objectively inferior guality (it is followed by NIV, NASB, LB, TEV, etc.).
-12 Observe that it's just one wife, and just one husband.
-13 The whole paragraph is talking about sexual intercourse.
+4 In 3:16 the pronoun was plural, here it is also plural, but since 'body' is singular, the reference appears to be to each person's body.

+5 The eclectic Greek text currently in vogue omits, "and in your spirit, which are God's", following 3.7% of the Greek manuscripts-this includes the earliest ones, that are of objectively inferior quality (it is followed by NIV, NASB, LB, TEV, etc.).

+6 Observe that it is just one wife, and just one husband.